kalbfled/beachwood-hoa-public/index.md

 ## Announcements

-Our next membership meeting will occur during the latter half of May 2025.
+Our next membership meeting will occur on 9 June 2025.
 Details pending.

 ## Contact Information